Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

-In this article on the meals cook site, we want to introduce you to the top 10 Persian sweets.
+In this article on the Meals Cook site, we want to introduce you to the top 10 Persian sweets.
 So be with us.
-Hope you like it.
+We hope you like it.

 Table of calories Persian sweet